OCR-D/spec/ocrd_eval.md

 #### GPU Metrics

-##### GPU Avg Usage
+##### GPU Avg Memory

-GPU avg usage is the average GPU load during the execution of a workflow represented by a real number between 0 and 1.
+GPU avg memory refers to the average amount of memory of the GPU (in GiB) that was used during processing.

 ##### GPU Peak Usage

-GPU peak usage is the maximum GPU load during the execution of a workflow represented by a real number between 0 and 1.
+GPU peak memory refers to the largest amount of memory of the GPU (in GiB) that was used during processing.

 #### Text Evaluation